 - For either building level or district level leaders with no responsibility for instructional programs and services, School ADvance provides the Non-Instructional Administrator Framework and Summative Rubric.

-School ADvance also provides a non-instructional rubric for building level and district level administrative assistants and other support staff positions.
+School ADvance also provides a non-instructional rubric for building level and district level positions.

 For highly specialized school leadership positions, School ADvance can also provide guidance on adapting or customizing a performance rubric where necessary to fit.